IBM/data-prep-kit/transforms/language/doc_chunk/README.md

 # chunk documents Transform
 This transform is chunking documents from their JSON representation to a list of chunks.
-It relies on documents converted with the Docling library in the [pdf2parquet transform](../pdf2parquet).
+It relies on documents converted with the Docling library in the [pdf2parquet transform](../pdf2parquet), which provides the required JSON structure.

 * [python](python/README.md) - provides the base python-based transformation